bcionescu/vraja/README.md

 # Vraja (*vra-ya*)

 A spellchecker written in C from scratch.
 To compile and run from Nvim, run this one-liner.
+This project is still a work in progress.
+There’s so much that I want to add and improve, but I wanted to release the code in this early state.

 ```nvim
 :!make && ./build/vraja